Johannes Steinhoff: Wing commander

+On 10 October, JG 77 relocated to an airfields near Berlin.
+The Geschwaderstab and I. Gruppe were based at Schönwalde, II.
+Gruppe at Eggersdorf while III.
+Gruppe was based at Neuruppin.
+In late October, the Geschwaderstab received factory new Bf 109 G-10 fighter aircraft.
 On 7 November, Steinhoff left JG 77 and was replaced by Major Johannes Wiese.
 In total, Steinhoff had flown 100 combat missions and had claimed eleven aerial victories while serving with JG 77.
-On 11 November, Reichsmarschall Hermann Göring, in his role as commander-in-chief of the Luftwaffe, organised a meeting of high-ranking Luftwaffe officers, including General der Jagdflieger Galland and Steinhoff.
+On 11 November, Reichsmarschall Hermann Göring, in his role as commander-in-chief of the Luftwaffe, organized a meeting of high-ranking Luftwaffe officers, including General der Jagdflieger Galland and Steinhoff.
 The meeting, also referred to as the "Areopag", was held at the Luftkriegsakademie (air war academy) at Berlin-Gatow.
 This Luftwaffe version of the Greek Areopagus—a court of justice—aimed at finding solutions to the deteriorating air war situation over Germany.
 At this meeting, Galland asked Steinhoff if he would be interested in commanding the first jet fighter unit.